apfaudio/tiliqua/gateware/docs/devlog/march25.rst

 Pre-test chamber
 ****************

 Time at a test lab can be expensive.
-To save time and money, I built a small EMC test chamber using a slighty modified version of the `design you'll find here <https://essentialscrap.com/tem_cell/>`_.
-Here's a picture of mine:
+To save time and money, I built a small EMC test chamber using a slighty modified version of the `open-source design you'll find here <https://essentialscrap.com/tem_cell/>`_.
+Here's a picture of my build:

 .. figure:: /_static/devlog_mar25/chamber.jpg